-Writing a good research paper can, at times, seem like a long and demanding process, especially for rookies.
-If you are determined to get your article published in international journals, there is no need for concerns, as we can guide you through the entire process step by step.
+Writing a good scientific paper can, at times, seem like a long and demanding process, especially for rookies.
+If you are determined to write a good academic article and get your article published in international journals, there is no need for concerns, as we can guide you through the entire process step by step.
 Do not despair if you don’t know each stage in advance; it took scientists years of experience, failures, and successes to get it straight.
-Luckily, all we need to do is step into their shoes and follow the best research paper writing practices.
+Luckily, all we need to do is step into their shoes and follow the best research paper writing tips.

 First of all, you need to get an idea of what type of research are you planning to conduct.
 Is it qualitative or quantitative analysis, critical review, literature review, or combined?
 Will it be a meta-analysis, comparative analysis, explanatory analysis, or empirical study?
-Check our post and learn the differences between the argumentative and persuasive style of writing.
+Check our post and learn the differences between the argumentative and persuasive style of writing before starting an academic paper.
 Next, take a moment and think about choosing the right topic and submitting an article in a best-suited journal.

 As researchers should be selective while browsing through data and avoid using unreliable sources, the same rule applies when deciding on the reliable publisher.
 If you’re not sure on the suitable format, most of the journals offer author’s guidelines under the section ‘submit an article.’
 Browsing through a few publications should provide you with an indication of ‘how it is done,’ listing ethics, referencing, formatting, and length requirements.
-There are many resources and online journals, so make sure to choose the one best related to your topic in aim and scope, and don’t forget to verify where it is indexed, as this will be crucial further down your scientific and academic career.
+Before starting to write an article, there are many resources and online journals, so make sure to choose the one best related to your topic in aim and scope, and don’t forget to verify where it is indexed, as this will be crucial further down your scientific and academic career.

 Deciding that should lead you to the next step.
 You need to find the best and most common online research tools to help you learn to browse key literature fast, collect relevant data quickly, and find up-to-date statistics for your paper.
 So, let’s sort your research plan and get it to the right path!

 What you want to do first is secondary research, as this will be the foundation to build upon later in the process.
-You will need to take a non-empirical approach involving perusal of mostly published works like researching through archives of public libraries, courtrooms and published academic journals.
+You will need to take a non-empirical approach. it gives an opportunity to involve perusal of mostly published works like researching through archives of public libraries, courtrooms and published academic journals.
 You can conduct secondary research by analyzing the information given in printed journals, websites, and other types of papers.
 It will help you form a theoretical ground from which you can, later on, draw conclusions and develop a research hypothesis and a research concept.

 Next step: Keep on writing, writing, writing…

 Now that you’ve got your concept, literature, primary and secondary research covered, start sorting, and creating.
 Don’t worry if you get stuck or become unsure of how to stay focused.
 We’ve all been there.
 That is where the notion of writer’s block comes from.
-Once you distribute your data, establish a framework, and start to interpret those numbers and patterns, your insight will grow to be more direct.
+Once you distribute your data, establish a framework, and start to interpret those numbers and patterns.
+Then, your insight will grow to be more direct.
 The important thing is to work through your outline.
-Coherently organize your thoughts and ideas, and if you’re not sure how to do that, you can always check similar articles.
+Coherently organize your thoughts and ideas. if you’re not sure how to do that, you can always check similar articles.

 Scientific social networking: Share your research to get more exposure